golnazir/PyDJL/README.md

 * **diffmatrix function**: This function used both in DJL class and case files.
 It construct a centered differentiation matrix with up/down wind at the ends

+There are 8 case files that can be run to be solved using DJL equation.
+Each case is explained in pdf provided Under Reference section.
+After the case file completes, the wave is plotted.

 # Requirment
 python 3 interpreter